Here, we’ll take a closer look at the concepts and ideas of heat, work, and energy.

 1 Joule = 1 kg-m2/s2

 We speak of potential energy when referring to stored energy.
 There are quite a few types of potential or stored energy.
-The chemical energy stored in a battery is a form of potential energy, the elastic energy when you stretch rubber band is potential energy.
-Still, the form of potential energy that’s generally referred to physics is gravitational potential energy.
+The chemical energy stored in a battery is a form of potential energy; the elastic energy when you stretch a rubber band is potential energy.
+Still, the form of potential energy that’s generally referred to in physics is gravitational potential energy.

 Here are some examples of what we call Potential Energy: